Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Proposed Baseline Method

-To solve the Continual-MEGA benchmark, we propose a new baseline AD method, using CLIP~\cite{radford2021learning} text and visual encoders.
-The diagrams in Figures~\ref{fig:overview_training} and \ref{fig:overview_inference} represent the overall framework of the method.
-We use a set of four-adapter $A = \{A_1, \dots A_4\}$ for each block of layers $S_1$ to $S_4$ of the CLIP visual encoder.
-For each categories including the set of (\textit{Base}) classes $C_b$ and the set of $n$'th task $C_n$ classes, where the entire task number is $n=1,\dots N$, we separately train the adapter set denoted as $A_n = \{A_{1,B}, \dots, A_{4,B}\}$.
-The features $F_1$ to $F_4$ from the adapters are added to form features to represent the anomaly map, and we apply the proposed loss function for training all the adapters.
-Specifically, we use the Text encoder converted features for preset normal and abnormal text prompts to supplement AD training.
-The text features $F_{\text{text}} \in \mathbb{R}^{2 \times d}$ for normal and anomaly are obtained from a text encoder through the text prompt $p$.
-The detailed settings for the text prompt are available in the appendix~\ref{app:prompt}.
+To design the adapter, we \yj{employ a set of four adapters} $A = \{A_1, \dots A_4\}$ for each block of layers of the CLIP visual encoder.
+For each category including the set of (\textit{Base}) classes $C_b$ and the set of $n$'th task $C_n$ classes, where the total number of tasks is $n=1,\dots N$, we separately train the adapter set denoted as $A_n = \{A_{1,n}, \dots, A_{4,n}\}$.